advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 The human brain is a very complex machine and in comparison, a bike is much simpler.
 Yet, they both have in common that you can apply stimuli and get responses.
-A bike requires different kind of stimuli than a human brain, but the ideas and methods translates across one scientific discipline to another, because there are many systems with similar basic characteristics.
+A bike requires different kind of stimuli than a human brain, but the ideas and methods translate across one scientific discipline to another, because there are many systems with similar basic characteristics.

 Using a bike as an example, when it rolls down a hill without anyone controlling it,